 Burn injuries can have devastating sequelae that can cause long term morbidity, even when the initial challenges have been overcome.

-Initial assessment and management of burns should follow ATLS principles, further discussed here.
+Initial assessment and management of burns should follow core resuscitation principles (further discussed here).
 This article will discuss burns complications, rehabilitation, and reconstruction, and the specific management of chemical burns, electrical burns, cold injury and burn-like condition.